appian/ansible-role-macos-docker-app/README.md

 # Requirements

-The `macos_docker_app_sudo_pass` must be available to this playbook.
+The sudo password, `macos_docker_app_sudo_pass`, must be available to this playbook.
 This can be provided via the command line with `-e @extravars.json` or with a prompt from within the playbook itself (see the example below).

 See the `role-extravars.json` file in the `tests` directory for an example of how to format the `extravars.json` file in order to pass the `macos_docker_app_sudo_pass` variable to the `ansible-role-macos-docker-app` role.